August 15, 2025

 Modern systems integrate advanced security protocols like multi-factor authentication, data encryption by default, and automated vulnerability scanning.

 Older software often lacks built-in protections, making it more vulnerable to cyberattacks.
 This risk has only increased with rising global data breaches.
-Businesses that upgraded saw a significant drop in security incidents and compliance penalties.

 Healthcare providers, for example, achieved HIPAA compliance faster because modernized systems had built-in audit trails and encryption.